lifegadget/ui-responsive/README.md

 ## Version Compatibility

-This may very well work with older version of Ember and Ember-CLI but it was intended for:
+This probably works with older versions of Ember and Ember-CLI but it was intended for:

-- Ember 1.11.0+
+- Ember 1.13.0+
-- Ember-CLI 0.2.3+
+- Ember-CLI 1.13.13+

 ## Repo Contribution